GhostRoman/GhostRoman/README.md

 <br>

-✨ About Me: Junior Full-Stack Developer.
+✨ About Me: Full-Stack Developer.

 🌟 My Goal: Constantly learning new technologies and improving myself.